 A graduation stole is a decorative vestment worn by students who are members of college organizations for the purpose of recognizing association with an international group, a college registered sport, organization or club.
 A stole takes the form of a cloth scarf-like garment worn over the shoulders adorned with the colors of the organization or country of affiliation.
 Students may wear only one stole at commencement.

 For graduating students who wish to place an order for a co-curricular stole that has already been designed by the college through SilverScreen Design (Green stole with gold lettering), the cost will be at the students own expense.
 Prices will range depending on the number of organizations embroidered on the stole.
-Students may have up to four clubs listed on the stole and may order through a provided link when available.
+Students may have up to four clubs listed on the stole.
 The deadline to order is February 14.
+Order your stole here.

 If you would like to apply to wear a stole that is different than the one designed by the college, please submit your application through the following Google form by February 14: https://forms.gle/9eMfq7xWLJBssLQV6